Ancient Theatre of Epidaurus: Description

-The monument retains the characteristic tripartite structure of a Hellenistic theatre that has an theatron, orchestra, and skene.
+The monument retains the characteristic tripartite structure of a Hellenistic theatre that has a theatron, orchestra, and skene.
 During Roman times, the theatre (unlike many Greek theatres) did not suffer any modifications.

 The auditorium is divided vertically into two unequal parts, the lower hollow or theatre and the upper theatre or epitheatre.
 The two sub-sections are separated by a horizontal corridor for the movement of spectators (width 1.82 m.), the frieze.
 The lower part of the auditorium wedge is divided into 12 sections, while the upper part is divided into 22 sections.
 The lower rows of the upper and lower auditoriums have a presidency form, namely places reserved for important people.
 The design of the auditorium is unique and based on three marking centres.
 Due to this special design, the architects achieved both optimal acoustics and an opening for better viewing.

 The circular orchestra, with a diameter of 20 m, constitutes the centre of the theatre.
 In the centre is a circular stone plate, the base of the altar or thymele.
 The orchestra is surrounded by a special underground drainage pipeline of 1.99 m width, called the euripos.
 The euripos was covered by a circular stone walkway.

 Opposite the auditorium and behind the orchestra develops the stage building of the theatre (skene), which was constructed in two phases: the first is placed at the end of the 4th century BCE and the second in the middle of the 2nd century BCE.
 The format of the skene (which is partly preserved today) is dated up to the Hellenistic period and consisted of a two-storey stage building and a proscenium in front of the stage.
 There was a colonnade in front of the proscenium and on both of its sides, the two backstages slightly protruded.
 East and west of the two backstages there were two small rectangular rooms for the needs of the performers.
 Two ramps lead to the roof of the proscenium, the logeion, where the actors later played.
 Finally, the theatre had two gates, which are now restored.